-When I was 23 I paid a plastic surgeon $7500 to liposuction my chest.
+When I was 23 I paid a plastic surgeon $7500 for the best liposuction Phoenix AZ had to offer at the time for my chest.
 My man-boobs were huge.
 I was starting to finally grow insecure with my obesity.
 Little did I realize that this surgery was one hell of an expensive Band-Aid.

 As a child and in my youth I was active.
 I played every sport and always made time, even as a little guy, to ride my bike.
 I loved my bikes.
 My mom was an avid runner and my family was always on-the-go and healthy.
 Everything about how I was raised would lead you to assume I would never let go.
 Never become very fat.

 I began to let go after high school.
 There was not a situation – a stressor – it was one bad choice that led to two, and three, and then suddenly a new lifestyle.
 A new series of habits.
 The weight piled on.